Joe Louis: Title contention

 As a result, Louis was generally portrayed in the white media as a modest, clean-living person, which facilitated his burgeoning celebrity status.

 With the backing of a major promotion, Louis fought thirteen times in 1935.
 The bout that helped put him in the media spotlight occurred on June 25, when Louis knocked out 6'6", 265-pound former world heavyweight champion Primo Carnera in six rounds.
 Foreshadowing the Louis–Schmeling rivalry to come, the Carnera bout featured a political dimension.
-Louis's victory over Carnera, who symbolized Benito Mussolini's regime in the popular eye, was seen as a victory for the international community, particularly among African Americans, who were sympathetic to Ethiopia, which was attempting to maintain its independence by fending off an invasion by fascist Italy.
+Louis's victory over Carnera, who symbolized Benito Mussolini's regime in the popular eye, was seen as a victory for the international community, particularly among Black Americans, who were sympathetic to Ethiopia, which was attempting to maintain its independence by fending off an invasion by fascist Italy.
 America's white press began promoting Louis's image in the context of the era's racism; nicknames they created included the "Mahogany Mauler", "Chocolate Chopper", "Coffee-Colored KO King", "Safari Sandman", and one that stuck: "The Brown Bomber".

-Helping the white press to overcome its reluctance to feature a black contender was that in the mid-1930s boxing desperately needed a marketable hero.
+Helping the white press to overcome its reluctance to feature a Black American contender was that in the mid-1930s boxing desperately needed a marketable hero.
 Since the retirement of Jack Dempsey in 1929, the sport had devolved into a sordid mixture of poor athletes, gambling, fixed fights, thrown matches, and control of the sport by organized crime.
 New York Times Columnist Edward Van Ness wrote, "Louis ... is a boon to boxing.
 Just as Dempsey led the sport out of the doldrums ... so is Louis leading the boxing game out of a slump".
 Likewise, biographer Bill Libby asserted that "The sports world was hungry for a great champion when Louis arrived in New York in 1935".

 While the mainstream press was beginning to embrace Louis, many still opposed the prospect of another black heavyweight champion.
 In September 1935, on the eve of Louis's fight with former titleholder Max Baer, Washington Post sportswriter Shirley Povich wrote about some Americans' hopes for the white contender, "They say Baer will surpass himself in the knowledge that he is the lone white hope for the defense of Nordic superiority in the prize ring".
-However, the hopes of white supremacists would soon be dashed.
+Those expectations were soon disproven.

 Although Baer had been knocked down only once before in his professional career (by Frankie Campbell), Louis dominated the former champion, knocking him out in the fourth round.
 Unknowingly, Baer suffered from a unique disadvantage in the fight: earlier that evening, Louis had married Marva Trotter at a friend's apartment and was eager to end the fight in order to consummate the relationship.
 Later that year, Louis also knocked out Paulino Uzcudun, who had never been knocked down before.